Music for strings, celesta and percussion, Sz 106 (BB 114)

-On the international stage too, Lisiecki can be heard performing with the world’s most famous orchestras and has already worked in close co-operation with well-known conductors such as Sir Antonio Pappano, Yannick Nézet-Séguin, Daniel Harding and Claudio Abbado.
-Recent highlights include recital tours throughout Europe and Asia, as well as subscription concerts with the Boston Symphony Orchestra, the Pittsburg Symphony Orchestra, the Vienna Philharmonic and the Staatskapelle Dresden.
-This season, Jan Lisieki will be performing once again with the Philadelphia Orchestra in Carnegie Hall.
-The Concert in The Glocke will be his debut with the Deutsche Kammerphilharmonie Bremen.
+Lisiecki can be found on the international stage with the world’s most renowned orchestras.
+He has already worked closely with such famous conductors as Sir Antonio Pappano, Daniel Harding and Claudio Abbado.
+Recent highlights include recital tours throughout Europe and Asia, as well as subscription concerts with the Boston Symphony Orchestra, the Pittsburgh Symphony Orchestra, the Vienna Symphony Orchestra and the Staatskapelle Dresden.
+This season, this young pianist will be returning to the Philadelphia Orchestra at Carnegie Hall.
+The concert in the Glocke is Lisiecki’s debut with the Deutsche Kammerphilharmonie Bremen.

 Alondra de la Parra has gained widespread attention for her spellbinding and vibrant performances and her commitment to Latin American composers.
 She is an official Cultural Ambassador of Mexico and frequently works with some of the world’s most prestigious orchestras including Orchestre de Paris, London Philharmonic Orchestra and Tonhalle-Orchester Zürich.
 In 2017, she began her term as Music Director of the Queensland Symphony Orchestra, making her the first ever Music Director of an Australian orchestra.